 The secondary results highlight the various demographic and clinical characteristics that differentiate patients reporting PSU from those using a single substance.
 Patients with PSU tended to be younger, with a median age of 31.4 years at admission compared to 37.1 years for single-substance users, and were more likely to be unemployed.
 Age at admission to treatment and recent birth years may suggest the presence of an age-cohort effect, in which younger individuals might be less reluctant to seek subsequent treatment.
-Additionally, the expansion of treatment offerings, the broader reach of SENDA into more sectors and the healthcare network, and a gradual reduction in the stigma associated with returning to treatment could also contribute to this pattern.
+Additionally, the expansion of treatment supply, the broader reach of SENDA into more sectors and the healthcare network, and a gradual reduction in the stigma associated with returning to treatment could also contribute to this pattern.
 Additionally, the primary substances leading to treatment admission differed significantly, with PSU patients reporting cocaine hydrochloride and base paste as their main substances compared with alcohol.
 Moreover, severe biopsychosocial compromise is more prevalent among patients with PSU, underscoring the complex clinical profiles that require tailored interventions.
 Despite these differences, the incidence rates of non-completion were paradoxically lower among patients with PSU in certain contexts, suggesting that repeated treatment engagements might influence their overall treatment trajectory.

 This study focused on people with a persistent pattern of substance use disorder rather than a transient substance use disorder.
 These patients are characterized by repeated treatment episodes, varying periods of abstinence, and relapses leading to the resumption of moderate or problematic substance use, as highlighted in the literature (Beaulieu et al., 2022).
 Interestingly, we also noted that some factors expected to influence treatment outcomes, such as previous PSU, specific primary substances at admission, and certain psychiatric comorbidities, had negligible or nonsignificant effects on treatment return rates (Passos & Camacho, 2000).
 This is in contrast to studies that have observed lower treatment responsiveness among patients with PSU (Bonfiglio et al., 2022).
 Our results indicate that while PSU poses challenges, the specific context and characteristics of the treatment setting play a critical role in determining outcomes, highlighting the need for tailored interventions